Imagine you wake up tomorrow and your home and country are no longer safe for you and your loved ones.

 The Australian Refugee Council (ARC) is the national body for refugees and the organisations who support them.
 They provide support services and advocate for policy change.

-The ARC welcome members of the community to join their movement for refugee rights and help them to advocate on individual, collective and public levels.
+The ARC welcomes members of the community to join their movement for refugee rights and help them to advocate on individual, collective and public levels.

 Your advocacy efforts could range from helping individuals to access existing services, to calling for policy change to create services that are needed, to helping influence public opinion on the refugee crisis.